Product Catalog and Inventory Management

 Use the filters at the top of the Products page:

-Search: Type to search by product name, SKU, or barcode
+Search: Type to search by product name, brand, SKU, or barcode

 Categories: Select one or more categories to filter by